adaand00/heptachron/Code/README.md

-Desired button functions, in order of importance
+Functions:

- - Set Time
+ - View time / Set time
- - Turn off/start
- - Read battery level (From internal VCC/10)
+ - View battery / turn off
- - Set brightness
+ - View brightness / set brightness
- - Set alarm
+ - (View alarm / set alarm)
- - 24/12H mode
+ - (View 24H/12H mode / set 24H/12H mode)

-Auto return to time
+Use `NEXT` button to go to next function.
+Then press `SET` button to interact with function.
+If no button is pressed for some time, the time will be displayed again.
+Hold both buttons to turn off.